NeuromatchAcademy/course-content/tutorials/reviewing-tutorials.md

 * When a function needs to be filled in by the student, raise a `NotImplementedError` to indicate to the student they have to implement the function.
 * Long notebooks can be hard to read.
 Using headings (Markdown #, ##, ###, etc.) can be used to automatically create headings.
 * Heavy notebooks can be slow to load in developing countries.
 Use developer tools (`Ctrl+Shift+I`) and go to Network > Throttle, and choose 3G to test things out.

+Guidelines for file and folder names:
+* Lower case for folder names
+* Snake case for markdown and python files
+* First letter in caps for ipython notebooks (with spaces in the filename)